 What exactly is meant by the term “exit strategy?”
 Is it just cool venture capitalist jargon as they take their billion-dollar start-up profitably public?
 No, the phrase accurately describes the process of knowing when and how “to cash out” a real estate investment.

-Usually an investor knows what he or she is going to do with a property before buying it.
-Everyone looks at cash flow, built-in equity and repairs.
-If it’s a flip, they’ll buy the property, rehab it and sell it:
+A real estate exit strategy is a plan for selling a property, whether it be a single-family home, a rental property, or a commercial property.
+There are five main strategies in physical real estate investment, all of which involve different exits or realizing a return.
+Usually, an investor knows what he or she is going to do with a property before buying it.
+Everyone looks at cash flow, built-in equity, and repairs.
+If it’s a flip, they’ll buy the property, rehab it and sell it.

 - Flipping isn’t entirely dead across the country, especially in cities where inventory is beginning to tighten.